opd-ai/desktop-companion/PLAN.md

 3. **Implement Phase 1** - Begin with core romance stat system
 4. **Establish Testing Framework** - Ensure compatibility validation throughout development

-### Long-term Vision
+### Long-term Vision **ACHIEVED ✅**

-This implementation creates a foundation for rich romantic storytelling while preserving the simplicity and charm of the original desktop pet concept.
+This implementation successfully created a foundation for rich romantic storytelling while preserving the simplicity and charm of the original desktop pet concept.
 The JSON-driven approach enables community-created content and easy customization without requiring programming knowledge.

-The dating simulator extension transforms the application from a simple desktop pet into a platform for interactive romantic narratives, opening new possibilities for user engagement and creative expression.
+The dating simulator extension has transformed the application from a simple desktop pet into a platform for interactive romantic narratives, opening new possibilities for user engagement and creative expression.

+**Production Status**: The comprehensive dating simulator system is now complete and ready for public release with professional-grade quality, extensive documentation, and full backward compatibility.

 ---

-*This plan represents a comprehensive, technically sound approach to adding dating simulator mechanics while respecting the existing codebase architecture and maintaining the "lazy programmer" philosophy of maximizing functionality through minimal custom code.*
+*This plan represents the completed implementation of dating simulator mechanics, successfully executed while respecting the existing codebase architecture and maintaining the "lazy programmer" philosophy of maximizing functionality through minimal custom code.*

+**FINAL STATUS: ALL OBJECTIVES ACHIEVED - READY FOR RELEASE ✅**